 The POA is “durable,” which means it remains valid even if you become incompetent or incapacitated.
 The POA form indicates this.

 The POA allows the attorney-in-fact to manage your financial affairs if you are incapable of managing them yourself.

 The POA may be used by your agent even when you are not incapacitated.
 The POA is effective as soon as it is signed and notarized.
 You must trust the person you name!

 If you are mentally competent, you may revoke the POA at any time with a signed document.
 The revocation is not effective until the attorney-in-fact has received notice of the revocation.
 If you do not revoke it, a POA ends at your death.
-To name someone to manage your affairs after your death, a Will or Trust should be prepared.
+To name someone to manage your affairs after your death, a will or trust should be prepared.

 The POA does not grant any powers to make health care decisions for you.
-To give someone those powers, a Healthcare Directive must be prepared.
+To give someone those powers, a health care directive must be prepared.

-If you are interested in learning more, contact me for a free initial consultation and I will be happy to answer your questions.
+If you are interested in learning more, contact me online for a free initial consultation and I will be happy to answer your questions.